aspose-zip/Aspose-Zip-Reference-Tutorials/zip/english/net/password-protection-and-encryption/store-multiple-files-no-compression-password/_index.md

 ### Step 2: Open the Source File

+`Stream` is the abstract base class for all byte‑based I/O in .NET.
 Open the first file you want to add to the archive.
 You can repeat this block for additional files.

 ```csharp